guilherme-l-dd/ChallengeRetrofit/README.md

 ### 2. UnlockCallAdapterFactory
 - Custom Retrofit CallAdapter that handles 423 responses
-- Requests verification through UnlockFlowManager when 423 is received
+- Requests verification through ChallengeFlowManager when 423 is received
 - Waits for unlock signal via Flow before continuing
 - Located in: `network/UnlockCallAdapterFactory.kt`

-### 3. UnlockFlowManager
+### 3. ChallengeFlowManager
 - Singleton object managing unlock mechanism, navigation, and UI state
 - Uses CompletableDeferred for reliable unlock coordination
 - Uses StateFlow for UI state management and navigation events
 - Encapsulates all flow logic away from CallAdapter and activities
-- Located in: `flow/UnlockFlowManager.kt`
+- Located in: `flow/ChallengeFlowManager.kt`

 ### 4. Activities

 #### MainActivity
 - Contains a button to trigger API calls
 - Shows loading state and API response
-- Observes UI state changes from UnlockFlowManager for reactive UI updates
+- Observes UI state changes from ChallengeFlowManager for reactive UI updates
-- Listens for navigation events and launches SecondActivity when needed
+- Listens for navigation events and launches ChallengeActivity when needed

-#### SecondActivity
+#### ChallengeActivity
-- Verification/unlock screen
+- Challenge/unlock screen
-- Contains a button to complete verification
+- Contains a button to complete challenge
 - Publishes unlock signal and returns to MainActivity

 ## How It Works